 When/How to Apply: Students need to create an account here to search for and apply for RAP jobs.
 Find RAP jobs by selecting the ‘student programs’ criteria.
 Applications must be fully completed and submitted online in order to be considered for the job.

 Overview: Students gain practical career-related experience in research and development, library sciences, communications, marketing, and other areas.
 Each term lasts around 16 weeks, with full-time work over non-academic semesters and part-time over academic semesters.
 You must be returning to full-time studies in September to qualify; preference may be given to students with B+ academic average.
-Foreign students who meet the eligibility criteria and possess a valid Off-Campus Work Permit can also apply.
+Foreign students who meet the eligibility criteria.

 When/How to Apply: There is no deadline, but applications are reviewed on an ongoing basis so it is best to apply early.
 Hiring managers search through this database when a position comes up and contact students meeting their search criteria.
 Your application is only active until September of the following year; after that, you would need to reapply.